Valari: History and usage

 There are several ways of throwing and aiming.
 It is usually given a spin while throwing.
 While flying through the air, it can maneuver and execute several types of movements according to the throwers purpose.
-It may spin in the vertical axis, horizontal axis, or just fly without spinning.
+It may spin in the vertical axis, horizontal axis, or without spinning.
 The spin may also vary in speed.
 A lethal throw is given a spin and aimed at the neck.
 A non-lethal throw is given a spin and aimed at the ankles or knees.
 This is to capture a fleeing victim.
 A simple hurting blow does not have any spin.
 It is sharp enough to cut through a person's neck during war.

 It was used for wars and hunting by the Kallar and Maravar clans of Tamil Nadu.
 It is recorded that Marudhu brothers were experts at throwing Valaris.
-In The Hindu article 'The deadly weapon that exemplified Tamil spirit' dated June 3,2016 Madurai MP Su.Venkatesan says, "It is said that there were experts in the art of throwing the valari who could at one stroke despatch small game and even man.
-But now it reposes peacefully in the households of the descendents of Kallar and Maravar warriors who plied it with such deadly effect."
+In The Hindu article 'The deadly weapon that exemplified Tamil spirit' dated 3 June 2016 Madurai MP Su.Venkatesan says, "It is said that there were experts in the art of throwing the valari who could at one stroke despatch small game and even man.
+But now it reposes peacefully in the households of the descendants of Kallar and Maravar warriors who plied it with such deadly effect."
 The English destroyed most of the valaris when they came for conquest as they thought it would be a potential weapon of war.
-Only a handful of valaris are left in Tamilnadu now.
+Only a handful of valaris are left in Tamil Nadu now.
 The erstwhile rulers of Kallar and Maravar dynasties preserve them at their palaces now.
 The remaining Valaris are kept for worship by these clans during special occasions such as Ayudhapooja.
-Valaris taken from Tamilnadu are kept at museums all over the world.
+Valaris taken from Tamil Nadu are kept at museums all over the world.

 It was also exchanged between the bride and bridegroom families of Kallars.
 British archaeologist Robert Bruce Foote had recalled the old saying “send the valari and bring the bride".
 The Pudukkottai kings always kept valari weapons in their arsenal.